3mdeb/blog.3mdeb.com/source/_posts/2016-07-05-directory-scheme-for-multiple-projects.markdown

 Below I would like to present my approach to managing sanity while having multiple projects going simultaneously.
-This would be Embedded Systems Consultant view, but I think it can be adapted to other programmers workflow.
+This would be Embedded Systems Consultant view and will mostly show directory organization, but I think it can be adopted to other programmers workflow.

 Directory organization
 ----------------------

 Usually I have up to 10 projects from external customer running and ~3 internal.
-Obviously better organization minimize overhead related with searching and wondering where to put recently obtained file.
+Obviously better organization minimize overhead related to searching and wondering where to put recently obtained file.

 My directory structure looks like that:

 ```
-${HOME}/projects/<year>/<customer>/<project-name>
+${HOME}/projects/<year>/<customer>/<project-name>/{logs,images,releases,src}
 ```